ros-industrial/industrial_training/gh_pages/_source/session3/Coordinate-Transforms-using-TF.md

  1. Change the "base_frame" parameter in `workcell.launch` (e.g. to "table"), relaunch the `workcell.launch` file, and note the different pose result.
 Change the "base_frame" parameter back to "world" when you're done.

  1. This tutorial is meant to show a very basic use case of TF.
-However, it is recommended to use tf2, it has a similar interface but it's more robust, more info on that can be found here http://wiki.ros.org/tf2
+However, it is recommended to use `tf2`, which has a similar interface but is more robust.
+More information on `tf2` can be found [here](http://wiki.ros.org/tf2)